 Chidambaram continued to stand during court proceedings, despite being asked to sit

-Chidambaram continued to stand during court proceedings, despitebeing asked to sit

 New Delhi, Aug 23: The hearing in the Delhi court, where the CBI sought custody of former union minister, P Chidambaram was nothing short of dramatic.